Civil Engineering Study 86-1

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Santaputra, Chiravut and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels: web crippling of cold-formed steel beams" (1986).
-Center for Cold-Formed Steel Structures Library.
-Paper 100.
+CCFSS Library (1939 - present).
+100.